xvitaly/srcrepair/docs/help/source/fps-configs.rst

 If you want to set all video settings to maxium to get best quality, you can install specical :ref:`reverse FPS-configs <fps-available>`.

-You will need a high-end computer to use them.
+You will need a high-end computer in order to use them.